 Cambio is your change – how much change you get back.

-You can qualify for a 25% discount off your entree (not appetizers, desserts or drinks) if you get a Panama visa.
-You will also need to meet the age requirements.. a woman over 55 or a man over 60.
+You can qualify for a 25% discount on your entree (not appetizers, desserts, or drinks) if you have a Pensionado visa.
+If you have a Friendly Nations Visa or other Visa, you can still get the discounts but you will also need to meet the age requirements.. a woman over 55 or a man over 60.
 This discount is for Panamanians too.
-You should show your Cedula or visa card when you order so the waiter can prepare your bill with the discount added in.
+To get the discounts, you will need to show your Cedula (national ID card) or Visa card when you order so the waiter can prepare your bill with the discount already added in.